 –Wood Fired Rocket Stove & Oven for cooking and heating and hot water

 –Low Cost Latex-Cement Roofs for Shelter and Water Catchment

 –Charging Lights and Mobile Phones with Solar Power: Doing the Math

-Tuition includes shuttle to and from the airport, meals and camping, solar hot showers, classes, materials, and a day at a beautiful secluded beach.
-Upgraded accommodations are available nearby through airbnb.com and a local bed and breakfast.
-Please email email@example.com or call (440) 941-5073 for more information.
+Tuition includes shuttle to and from the airport, meals, solar hot showers, classes, materials, a day at a beautiful secluded beach and waterfalls, plus all the reggae music you ever wanted to hear!
+Camping space is included in the cost.
+Upgraded accommodations are available next door through airbnb.com and a local bed and breakfast.
+A few partial scholarships for work-trade are available.
+Please email firstname.lastname@example.org or call (440) 941-5073 for more information.